-The Fujifilm X-T2 has a native ISO range from 200 through 12800, but when you're shooting still images it also has some extended options at the high end of 25600 and 51200.
+The Fujifilm X-T2 and X-T3 both have native ISO ranges from 200 through 12800, but when you're shooting still images it also has some extended options at the high end of 25600 and 51200.
 But it's not immediately apparent how to access the 51200 setting.
 I was trying to shoot at 51200 to test out the high-ISO image quality of the X-T2, but it took me a while to figure out why it was consistently maxing out at 25600.

 Using the native range (up to 12800) is pretty self-evident because those are marked on the ISO dial.
 And if you use the Auto ISO setting (A on the dial) you're limited to the native ISO range.

 But to access the ISOs in the extended range higher than 12800 you have to use the H setting on the ISO dial.
 But there's also another little catch: the H setting is essentially a manual setting that gives you either 25600 or 51200, but not both at once.
 Think of it as similar to a customizable button--you have to set which of those two ISO settings you want the H button to be.
 You can set H to be 25600 or 51200.